 Launch + sell £40,000 through Amazon Payments by 22 September 2016

 - Get October through December without service fees*

 Launch + sell £200,000 through Amazon Payments by 22 September 2016

 *The promotion is organised by Amazon Payments Europe S.C.A. (“Amazon Payments”).
 Participation is open to new applicants who make the Amazon Advanced Payments APIs Service (APA) commercially available on their website for the first time between 15 June 2016 and 22 September 2016 and who successfully process at least one transaction using APA before 22 September 2016.
 The Service Fees waived during the period are Processing Fees and Authorisation Fees.
 The amount of Service Fees waived depends on total volume of payments captured using APA and will be subject to a limit of £100,000.
 See information about all service fees here.
-See the full terms and conditions of this promotion here.
+See the full terms and conditions of this promotion.

 In the European Economic Area, APA is provided by Amazon Payments Europe S.C.A. (société en commandite par actions), partnership limited by shares, a company registered in Luxembourg, Registration Number (RCS Luxembourg) B 153 265, with its corporate office at 5 Rue Plaetis, L-2338 Luxembourg.
 VAT Number LU 24448288.
-Amazon Payments Europe SCA is authorised by the Commission de Surveillance du Secteur Financier as an Electronic Money Issuer (licence number 36/10).
+Amazon Payments Europe SCA is authorized by the Commission de Surveillance du Secteur Financier as an Electronic Money Issuer (license number 36/10).
 Payments.amazon.co.uk and Amazon Payments are trading names of Amazon Payments Europe S.C.A.
 The Login with Amazon Program is provided by Amazon Europe Core S.a.r.l. and is governed by the Login with Amazon Services Agreement.